imwithsam/imwithsam.github.io/_posts/2015-6-6-How-to-Learn-Effectively.md

 When I started my 7 month journey at the [Turing School of Software & Design](http://turing.io/) I was worried that my health would take a significant nosedive during the intensive program.
-Luckily, many of the instructors would break the lectures up into 25 minute segments known as Pomodoros (or Pomodori if you're Italian).
+Luckily, some of the instructors break the lectures up into 25 minute segments known as Pomodoros (or Pomodori if you're Italian).
 Pomodoros are the result of research that has shown people tend to learn and retain information better when they break up their learning, traditionally into 25 minute segments with 5 minute breaks in between.
 That is